 A traditional breakfast and lunch bistro doling out delicious French Provençal fare, La Note strikes a fine culinary cord with its sumptuous les casses croutes (sandwiches) and les plats chauds (vegetable stews), including multiple kinds of ratatouille.
 The menu also includes such classics as Salade Niçoise and Croque Monsieur, as well as a selection of omelettes, cheese and charcuterie plates, baguettes and pastries.
 La Note's back patio is open from April through October.

-Another popular French-inspired eatery — this one occupying a converted 19th century home along Telegraph Avenue— Le Bateau Ivre is both a restaurant and coffee house, and boasts the perfect brick patio for lingering over a novel in the shade.
+Another popular French-inspired eatery — this one occupying a converted 19th century home along Telegraph Avenue (Berkeley's Haight-Ashbury counterpart) — Le Bateau Ivre is both a restaurant and coffee house, and boasts the perfect brick patio for lingering over a novel in the shade.
 The eatery's lunch menu consists of items like Coq au vin chicken simmered in red wine and a grilled Cabot cheddar cheese sandwich with mixed greens.
-Retreat to the cozy dining room in back for a more formal meal, or enjoy a coffee and pastry in the casual cafe — where food is served all-day, even between former dining hours.
+Retreat to the cozy dining room in back for a more formal meal, or enjoy a coffee and pastry in the casual cafe — where food is served all-day, even between formal dining hours.

-Located just a bit down the hill from Berkeley's legendary Claremont Hotel, Rick and Ann's is a kid-friendly space where good ol' comfort food and American eats — including Mom's Macaroni & Cheese and burgers topped with blue cheese, bacon, and avocado — are the norm.
+Located just a bit down the hill from Berkeley's legendary Claremont Club & Spa, Rick and Ann's is a kid-friendly space where good ol' comfort food and American eats — including Mom's Macaroni & Cheese and burgers topped with blue cheese, bacon, and avocado — are the norm.
 Big portions and a communal ambiance are another part of the draw.
 There's even a communal table for larger parties, or those who don't mind dining with strangers.
 An afterthought, really, when the food's so good.

 Not only does this family-owned spot offer a good selection of Northern Chinese fare made with California-grown ingredients, Great China has an extensive wine list that's simply put — phenomenal.
-The 30+ year-old restaurant relocated into a sleek, modern space after a fire closed the original in 2012, and has been receiving accolades since for its improved look and menu.
+The 30-plus-year-old restaurant relocated into a sleek, modern space after a fire closed the original in 2012, and has been receiving accolades since for its improved look and menu.
 Lunch specials that include rice, hot & sour soup, spring roll, and a fortune cookie are available weekdays (except Tuesdays), though you can order off the dinner menu, too: a boon for those can't get enough of the eatery's most popular dishes, like its “Double Skin” noodle-based appetizer and the half tea-smoked duck.

 Known for its innovative menu of organic California fare, and a tradition of working together with local farmers and foragers to create dishes its customers can feel good about, Gather has perfectly embodied the Berkeley ethos since opening in 2009.
-The restaurant does its own butchery on site and sources its eggs and dairy from sustainable ranches.
-Located within downtown Berkeley's LEED Platinum David Brower Center — itself a bastion of green living — this welcoming space draws crowds with a curated selection of soups and salads, pizzas, and plates such as a “mindful meat' burger, as well as creative herb-infused cocktails.
+The restaurant does its own butchering on site and sources its eggs and dairy from sustainable ranches.
+Located within downtown Berkeley's LEED Platinum David Brower Center — itself a bastion of green living — this welcoming space draws crowds with a curated selection of soups and salads, pizzas, and plates such as a “mindful meat" burger, as well as creative herb-infused cocktails.

-Berkeley's all-vegan delicatessen is home to a regularly changing menu of creative meat-inspired offerings: foods such as “BBQ pulled pork” on a toasted Kaiser roll with grilled onions, and a “roast beef” Rueben on toasted NY rye, to delight both carnivores and herbivores alike.
-All of the “meats” and cheeses” are house-made at this traditional American eatery (albeit one with a twist!).
+This all-vegan delicatessen is home to a regularly changing menu of creative meat-inspired offerings: foods such as “BBQ pulled pork” on a toasted Kaiser roll with grilled onions, and a “roast beef” Reuben on toasted NY rye, to delight both carnivores and herbivores alike.
+All of the “meats” and "cheeses” are house-made at this traditional American eatery (albeit one with a twist!).
 There's both indoor and outdoor seating at the joint restaurant and market's new larger location, though the sandwiches are just as good to-go.

-Tucked around the corner from Berkeley's beloved Chez Panisse, this tiny gourmet takeout space draws its own crowds with changing artisan offerings that utilize natural and organic ingredients and food prepared from scratch.
-Enjoy items like a deep-fried scallop patty with marinated tomato and roasted garlic on pantofolina bread, or sliced leg of lamb on grilled lavash, each salad-style as well.
+Tucked away around the corner from Berkeley's beloved Chez Panisse, this tiny gourmet takeout space draws its own crowds with changing artisan offerings that utilize natural and organic ingredients and food prepared from scratch.
+Enjoy items like a deep-fried scallop patty with marinated tomato and roasted garlic on pantofolina bread, or sliced leg of lamb on grilled lavash.
+If you're cutting back on carbs each sandwich is available salad-style as well.
 Grégoire's potato puffs — crispy on the outside, soft and heavenly on the inside — have reached legendary status since the space first opened in 2002.

 Innovative comfort cuisine is the name of the game at this small and always lively space hidden among West Berkeley's industrial warehouses.
-Along with a brief selection of libations — including the Korean Soju Marty, with wasabi tomato juice and tomolives — ideal for lingering over during a lazy afternoon on the restaurant's back patio, 900 Grayson is known for its unique twist on classical dishes: There's the Demon Lover, a fried chicken breast served with buttermilk waffle and cream gravy or Vermont maple syrup; and the Grayson burger, an organic beef patty topped with apple wood smoked bacon, white cheddar cheese, and shoestring onions, and smothered in house-made BBQ sauce.
-Delish!
+Along with a brief selection of libations — including the Korean Soju Marty, with wasabi tomato juice and tomolives — ideal for lingering over during a lazy afternoon on the restaurant's back patio, 900 Grayson is known for its unique twist on classical dishes: There's the Demon Lover, a fried chicken breast served with buttermilk waffle and cream gravy or Vermont maple syrup; and the Grayson burger, an organic beef patty topped with applewood smoked bacon, white cheddar cheese, and shoestring onions, and smothered in house-made BBQ sauce.